marcelengelmann/SodaDungeon2Tool/README.md

 Here you can:
 <br>
-* Change go the Settings
+* Go to the Settings
 * Start and stop the Tool for Monitoring your Dungeon run anytime
 * See the latest captured screenshot
 ### Configuration Menu